 Owner's File Requirements if Providing Direct Child Care:

-• 、 Job description;

-• / A professional development plan;

-• Record of annual training hours;

-• (Current first aid and CPR certifications;

-• (Qualifications certificate, if applicable;

-Written proof of an annual review of safe sleep procedures (for programs

-serving infants);

-• \ Written proof of an initial and annual review of child abuse and neglect

-I recognition and reporting procedures; and

-• If transporting children, a copy of a valid driver's license.

-B. Owners of a center who do not meet the requirements of subsection 31.A are not required to have a personnel file on-site.
+- Job description; - A professional development plan; - Record of annual training hours; - Current first aid and CPR certifications; - Qualifications certificate, if applicable; - Written proof of an annual review of safe sleep procedures (for programs serving infants); - Written proof of an initial and annual review of child abuse and neglect recognition and reporting procedures; - · Administration of Medication certificate; and - If transporting children, a copy of a valid driver's license. - B. Owners of a center who do not meet the requirements of subsection 31.A are not required to have a personnel file on-site.